INFORMATION LETTER FOR THE FIRST DAY OF SCHOOL - 6 January 2020

 Basic monthly fee – discount for holidays = Rx X 10 months (Feb – Nov)

 The Extra-mural registration fees are payable annually.
-The monthly extra mural fee is payable, with your school fee amount, to Little Farmyard Pre-Primary School.
+The registration fee and the monthly extra mural fee is payable, with your school fee amount, to Little Farmyard Pre-Primary School.
 All items will be listed on your Farmyard invoice.

 LEARNING ACTIVITIES AT LITTLE FARMYARD